jlsolterojr/ProjectPractice1/README.md

 # ProjectPractice1
-A practice for file for online tech course.
+A practice file for online tech course.